 Requirements: What criteria must you meet to qualify for a checking or savings account?

-Initial Deposit: How much will you need to open an account?
+Initial Deposit: How much money will you need to open an account?

 Restrictions: Is there a minimum balance you must maintain to keep the account open or avoid monthly transaction fees?